codio/knowledge/source/instructors/admin/organization/remove-org-members.rst

    .. image:: /img/manage_organization/memberstab.png
       :alt: Members

-4. In the **Organization Teams** section, click **All Members** to view all the members of your school organization.
+4. In the **Organization Teams** section, click **All Members** to view all the members of your organization.
 Alternatively, click **Users without Courses** to display students who were removed due to the course being deleted.

    .. image:: /img/manage_organization/members.png
       :alt: All Members